 You’re changing lives.

-We don’t know what the next year will bring.
-What we do know is that we can continue to rely on you, our wonderful supporters, to keep being there for people affected by cancer.
+As recent months have shown, we don’t know what is around the corner.
+What we do know, is that we can continue to rely on you, our wonderful supporters, to keep being there for people impacted by cancer in NSW.

 Thank you from our CEO